Lawn Care Services in Milwaukee

 Soil Conditioning and pH Adjustment

 Soil pH is everything when it comes to turf health.
 Too acidic, or too alkaline, and the plant will not feed properly.
 No lawn can thrive without properly balanced, microbially active soil.
 Fertilization, excessive watering, and decomposing organic matter can naturally acidify a lawn over time.
 To rectify this, a granular soil amendment can be applied to adjust soil pH to a healthy range.
-If you have poor soil, or no topsoil, a granular amendment can be applied to stimulate soil microbes which break down organic matter and covert it to humus.
-Call us at 262-252-4260 to assess your soil needs.

 We would be happy to provide you with an accurate assessment and estimate for our comprehensive lawn care program.
 Contact us today to schedule a consultation.